F-Saeed/cv-creator-redux/README.md

 # CV Creator

-A simple CV creation webapp created using React that allows users to easily create a simple CV by entering their information in the form given, and then downloading the CV as a PDF when they are finished.
+A simple CV creation webapp created using **React** and **Redux** that allows users to easily create a simple CV by entering their information in the form given, and then downloading the CV as a PDF when they are finished.

 ## Table of Contents